Myrtle: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Myrtle leaf extract is gaining interest for the treatment of acne.
-Preliminary clinical research conducted on adults and adolescents with mild to moderate acne shows that the topical application of myrtle leaf extract on the face twice a day for 16 weeks reduces sebum levels.
-Moreover, in vitro research indicates that myrtle could improve acne thanks to its antimicrobial properties and its ability to inhibit biofilm formation by Cutibacterium acnes in pilosebaceous follicles.
+Myrtle leaf extract is of interest for the treatment of acne.
+Preliminary clinical research conducted on adults and adolescents with mild to moderate acne shows that topical application of myrtle leaf extract to the face twice daily for 16 weeks reduces sebum levels.
+In addition, in vitro studies indicate that myrtle may improve acne due to its antimicrobial properties and its ability to inhibit biofilm formation by Cutibacterium acnes in the pilosebaceous follicles.

 Usages associés